TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 = Trees

 Trees are a way to meaningfully structure a collection of objects.
-Understanding the meaning captured by these structures is vitally important in learning the study of expressions.
+Understanding the meaning captured by these structures is vitally important in learning about expressions.

 *In fact, the internal structure of any object in Haskell is modelled as a tree-like structure.*